-Nevada City poet Molly Fisk has written commentary for the Thursday News Hour (rebroadcast on Jerianne Van Dijk's Friday Morning Show) since October, 2004.
+Nevada City poet Molly Fisk has written weekly commentary for the KVMR News Hour since 2004.
 From 2000 to 2004 she was co-host of Book Town, with Eric Tomb, and from 2000 to 2009 she was an active member of the KVMR Women's Collective.
-In 2006/2007, three of Molly's essays were picked up by KQED's The California Report.
-In 2012 she'll be one of three KVMR broadcasters — along with Elisa Parker of See Jane Do and Marc Cuniberti of Money Matters — whose shows are being made available for syndication through Creative PR.
+Her essays have been picked up by KQED's The California Report and in 2010 she won a Corporation for Public Broadcasting grant from KVMR.

-"I've loved radio all my life for the way it enters the human brain so directly, not impeded by visual clutter.
-The intimacy of it, the fact that it's so private but still so connected is compelling.
-I've fallen in love with so many radio voices, male and female, just because of that closeness.
+"I've loved radio all my life for the way it enters our minds so directly, not impeded by visual clutter.
+The intimacy of it, the fact that it's private but still so connected is compelling.
+I've fallen in love with many radio voices, male and female, because of that closeness.
 And radio seems the perfect way to convey local or national goings on, keeping people informed and at the same time reassured that the fabric of community is in place.
-You'd never think of calling up Tom Brokaw, but tons of people try to reach radio broadcasters, the big NPR names as well as the local ones.
-Radio is personal that way."
+You'd never think of calling up Anderson Cooper, but tons of people try to reach radio broadcasters, the big NPR names as well as the local ones.
+Radio is intensely personal that way."

-"I think it's hugely important the way radio calls our imaginations into play.
-You can be standing at your front door, looking out into the rain, and still hear Click & Clack arguing about catalytic converters and imagine what they look like from the sounds of their raucous voices.
-Or some jive-ass Brazilian insanity that Dawn Fischer has gotten ahold of will come on and you can just see that tropical landscape inside your mind as you shimmy around the house.
-Radio lets you play too, it's interactive.
-You can bring it with you into your life.
-TV seems like a Neanderthal format in comparison, because you have to stop whatever you're doing.
-It foists somebody else's idea of what the world is supposed to be like onto you, instead of letting you invent your own."
+"Also, the way radio calls our imaginations into play is hugely important.
+You can be standing at your front door looking out into the rain and still hear Click & Clack arguing about catalytic converters and imagine what they look like from the sounds of their raucous voices.
+Or some jive-ass Brazilian insanity that Dawn Fischer has gotten ahold of will come on and you can see that tropical landscape inside your mind as you shimmy around the house.
+Radio lets you play, it's interactive.
+You can bring it with you into your life."

 "So I'm delighted to be part of the making side, the sending end, as well as the receiving.
 I want people to know me, and I want to bring them all the weird stuff from the community and the world that I find delicious and interesting.
-Learning to be a broadcaster has taught me a huge amount about listening well to other shows; it's broadened my knowledge of music and communication enormously.
+Learning to be a broadcaster taught me a huge amount about listening well to other shows; it broadened my knowledge of music and communication enormously.
+Learning to write to a three-minute limit taught me almost everything I know about revision, too.
+I can turn a sentence in so many directions, just to gain or shave off a few seconds.
 I'm grateful, and glad to be part of the family."